deawyk/deawyk.github.io/_pages/project.md

 ---

 ### Conclusion
-<p> As an analyst, the goal is simply *to see*.
-Amongst an inordinate amount of KPIs, my goal is to identify the disproportionately valuable ones which drive the biggest impact.
-Often, they are the ones to get the most pushback interdepartments.
-They are also the most difficult and stubborn KPIs to move.<br>
+<p> Amongst the inordinate amount of KPIs, my goal is identify the disproportionately valuable ones which drive the biggest impact.
+Often, they are the ones that get the most pushback cross-departments, and also the most difficult and stubborn KPIs to move.<br>

-In my everyday work, I lay groundwork by interviewing and learning from subject-matter experts to get a clear definition of the business problem.
+I like to first lay the groundwork by interviewing and learning from SMEs to get a clear definition of the business problem.
 Then, data become my solutions book.
-I'll iterate, incrementally improve, and apply creativity on my endeavor to a resolve, providing _Aha_ moments along the way.<br>
+I'll iterate for incremental improvements, applying some creativity along the way.<br>

 The beauty of data is that it is falseless and fair.
 How well data help businesses grow largely depend on their application.</p>